 The semesters go by fast and it is easy to lose track of due dates and exams.
 At the beginning of the semester, before things get too intense, enter your exam and assignment due dates in your calendar and try to review the upcoming month once a week.
 By consistently reviewing what’s in store for the semester you will stay on top of your coursework and hopefully avoid any important dates slipping through the cracks.

 Don’t just rely on your textbook — go to class even if the lecture material duplicates what you’ve already read.
 Hearing about a concept more than once, from your textbook and lectures, makes it more likely you’ll remember that concept in the future.
 Plus, your professors don’t always teach straight from the textbook and you may miss important information if you skip.

 Have a Designated Study Area

-For the Fall 2020 semester, the majority of students will be studying at home which may be a change for those who are used to studying in quiet libraries or common areas.
+For the last few semesters, the majority of students have been studying at home which may be a change for those who are used to studying in quiet libraries or common areas.
 To make the most out of at-home studying, Oxford Learning recommends creating a designated study area in your home, such as a desk or kitchen table.
 They don’t recommend studying in bed as it may tempt you into taking a nap!